Leadership Formation

 My research begins with a tension I have observed consistently in my work with church executive teams: executive leadership in the church is often developed with a strong emphasis on operational effectiveness, while the integration of Gospel-centered theological formation receives less intentional attention.
 This creates a gap between leading effectively and leading from a deeply formed, Gospel-centered identity.

 This is not a new observation.
 Much of the leadership literature available to church leaders, even within explicitly Christian contexts, draws from management theory and focuses on systems, structures, and measurable outcomes.
 Formation is typically discussed in pastoral or discipleship contexts, while leadership is framed in organizational terms.
 The result is that many church leaders have access to excellent leadership frameworks but feel a persistent tension between the organizational demands of their role and their desire to lead in ways that remain faithful to their calling.
+This tension is also one of the reasons building a Gospel-centered executive team requires intentional attention to formation, not just organizational effectiveness.

 Gospel-centered executive leadership is not simply leadership done by Christians.
 It is leadership that is shaped at the level of identity and motivation by the Gospel: by the reality of grace, the posture of dependence, and the orientation toward the flourishing of others that the Gospel produces in those who have genuinely received it.